vedph/gve-doc/export/export-tei.md

 # Export GVE into TEI

-This section describes the rendering pipeline used for GVE data sources.
+This section describes the rendering pipeline used to export GVE snapshots into TEI.

 ## Stage 1: Preprocessing